Last Updated on

 How to Keep Raccoons Out of Suet?

 As with squirrels, the best solution is to hang it in a suet feeder on a pole, this time protected with a longer barrel type raccoon baffle.
-If that doesn’t do it or this isn’t an option, then you’ll probably need to bring it inside at night to keep raccoons from running off with it (and probably the suet feeder itself too.)
+If that doesn’t do it or this isn’t an option, then you’ll probably need to bring it inside at night to keep raccoons from running off with it (along with the suet feeder itself.)
 Check out my A Raccoon is Eating My Suet post.

 How to Keep Starlings and Grackles From Eating All the Suet?